Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 <img src="images/linear_regression.jpg" alt="Your future thoughts on regression" width="100%" />
 <p class="caption">(\#fig:stupidmeme)Your future thoughts on regression</p>
 </div>
 This is an incredibly reductive meme.
 Obviously you can't use linear regression for generative art or computer vision.
 However, you are going to use it a lot and it has lots of advantages.
 Make sure you understand it.
-Eventually, you will agree with the meme when working on most of the problems you will face.
+Eventually, I think you will agree with the meme when working on most of the problems you will face.
 The following section explains how I like to think about it.

 The familiar linear equation takes the form: